Jarrod Kimber: Journalism

 He was nominated for Best New Writer in the National Sporting Club Book Awards 2010 for his book Ashes 2009: When Freddie Became Jesus.
 In relation to his 2011 book Australian Autopsy, The Guardian described him as "one of the most original cricket writers around."
 He also provided the cover photo for P Diddy's album Last Train to Paris.

 Kimber has been also been published in Wisden, Dawn, The Ringer, The Independent, The Cauldron and many other publications worldwide.

 In 2020 he started hosting his own general sports show on talkSPORT called “The Dive”.

 On May 16, 2018 he announced via his Twitter feed that he was taking a sabbatical from ESPNCricinfo to work as an analyst for the St Lucia Stars.
 Later he would work for several other cricket teams, including being analyst for the Scotland Men's team.

 Film-making

 Along with Sam Collins, he co-directed and co-wrote the documentary film Death of a Gentleman (2015) which had theatrical release throughout the cricket world and now appears on Netflix.
 The film details what the film-makers see as the short-sighted governance of cricket by the leaders of the International Cricket Council, in particular that the sport was being run for the benefit of its richest members: India, England and Australia.

 The film won the creators a Sports Journalists award for Best TV documentary.

 Commentating

 Kimber was a regular guest on online cricket commentary show Test Match Sofa.

-He was a member of the ABC Grandstand radio commentary team for the Australian 2013–14 tour of South Africa and India's tour of Australia in 2014–15.
+He was a member of the ABC Radio Grandstand radio commentary team for the Australian 2013–14 tour of South Africa and India's tour of Australia in 2014–15.
 He has commentated for talkSPORT 2 for the Champions trophy, IPL and various England tours.